 Want More Kananaskis Hikes?

-For a bit more challenge check out our full list of hikes in Kananaskis!
+For a bit more challenge, check out our full list of hikes in Kananaskis!
 A few of our favorites are Mount Allan, Smutwood Peak, and Tent Ridge!

-The Banff Blog Facebook Group is your headquarters for the Canadian Rockies’ travel advice and information.
-Including hike info and off-season travel information.
+The Banff Blog Private Facebook Group is your headquarters for Canadian Rockies travel advice and information, including hike and off-season travel information.
 You can also meet new adventure buddies.

 Plan Your Trip to the Canadian Rockies